 An Amache Thanksgiving

-As Chris and I plan a quiet holiday at home this year, I am reminded that not everyone has that option.
+As Chris and I celebrate Thanksgiving with family in Texas, I am reminded that not everyone has that option.
 Some people will be diagnosed with cancer.
-Others will lose loved ones.
+Our next door neighbors lost both of their fathers on the same day one week ago.
 We will see many stories of homeless people being fed a feast on Thanksgiving, but there are 364 other days.
 Many of these suffer from mental illness that cause them to fear those people who would help them.
 Our world has been shaken by terrorist attacks.
-We see images of thousands of refugees from Syria seeking a place to live (recently Steve Van Ostran led a mission trip and learned more of their plight in Europe).
+We see images of thousands of refugees from Syria seeking a place to live.
+As a nation, we struggle with how we are to deal with refugees and immigrants.

 I don’t know your circumstances this Thanksgiving, but I hope that whether you have had a blessed year or year of trials and sorrows, you can find a way to give thanks.

 May you be made strong with all the strength that comes from his glorious power, and may you be prepared to endure everything with patience, while joyfully giving thanks to the Father, who has enabled you to share in the inheritance of the saints in the light.
 He has rescued us from the power of darkness and transferred us into the kingdom of his beloved Son, in whom we have redemption, the forgiveness of sins.
 (Colossians 1:11-14 NRSV)

 Lord, in the midst of this season of family, feasts, and football, may we, your children, give thanks with a grateful heart.
 May we, care for those who are hurting and alone.
 Let us remember you in the midst of everything else.